strvcom/docs/README.md

 - Navbar links for the above
 - A code-fragment rehype plugin

-All of these are opt-outs, meaning they can easily be disabled through configuration.
+All of these are opt-outs, meaning they can easily be disabled through configuration, but will be on by default.

 In the end, `@strv/docs` main output is a [Docusaurus config](https://docusaurus.io/docs/next/configuration), and further configurations are possible and expected for each project's specific needs.